2023 Victorian First Peoples' Assembly election

 The 2023 First Peoples' Assembly of Victoria election, advertised as the 2023 Treaty election, was held June 2023 to elect 22 members to the First Peoples' Assembly in the Australian state of Victoria.
 The election filled 22 of 32 seats to the body, which was charged with the responsibility of negotiating a treaty between the state's government and its Aboriginal and Torres Strait Islander population.

-Only Aboriginal and Torres Strait Islander people living in Victoria and at least 16 years of age were eligible to enroll to vote in the election - a population around 45,000.
+Only Aboriginal and Torres Strait Islander people living in Victoria and at least 16 years of age were eligible to enroll to vote in the election — a population around 45,000.
 Compared to the previous election in 2019, enrollments more than tripled from ~2000 to ~7000.
-Between the 2019 and 2023 elections, there was 2 by-elections held to fill vacant seats after 2 resignations.
+Between the 2019 and 2023 elections, there were two by-elections held to fill vacant seats following resignations.

 The election had 75 candidates across 22 regional seats.
-10 from the metropolitan region (where most of Victoria's population lives), and 3 each from the Northwest, Southwest, Northeast and Southeast regions.
+10 from the metropolitan region (where most of Victoria's population lives), and three each from the Northwest, Southwest, Northeast and Southeast regions.
 A further 11 reserved seats were appointed by local Registered Aboriginal Parties within Victoria.
 90% of eligible voters did not participate in the election.

 Aside from making a treaty with the Victorian Government on behalf of the First Peoples of Victoria, other priorities of the Assembly will be advocating for reform to Victoria's bail laws and raising the age of criminal responsibility in the state.

-According to The Assembly website the Assembly will also take a lead role in administration of the Self Determination Fund provided by the Victorian (Labor) Government.
+According to the Assembly's website the body will also take a lead role in administration of the Self Determination Fund provided by the Victorian Government.
 Up to $200,000 is available to successful applicants to assist in negotiations, what role the Assembly plays in approving and monitoring the distributions is unclear, presumably strong conflict of interest rules will be applied in dispensing taxpayer provided funds.